Welcome from the Chair

-The department also offers an Master of Fine Arts degree.
-For information, see The MFA in Creative Writing
+The department also offers a Master of Fine Arts degree.
+For information, see The MFA in Creative Writing.

 Questions about the Master of Arts in English program should be directed to: